-ionising radiation, whether generated by radionuclides or by electrical equipment (X-rays), are used in many areas of medicine (radiology, radiotherapy, nuclear medicine), human biology, research, industry, but also for veterinary and medicolegal applications as well as for the conservation of foodstuffs.
-The employer is required to implement all necessary means to protect workers against the hazards of ionising radiation.
-The licensee must also adhere to the provisions of the Public Health Code for the management of the ionising radiation sources it holds - radioactive sources in particular, and where applicable manage the waste produced and limit discharges of liquid and gaseous effluents.
-In the case of use for medical purposes, patient protection issues are also reviewed (see chapter 3).
+Ionising radiation, whether emitted by radionuclides or generated by electrical equipment (X-rays), is used in many areas, including medicine (radiology, radiotherapy, nuclear medicine), human biology, research, industry, but also for veterinary and forensic applications as well as for the conservation of foodstuffs.

+The employer is required to take all necessary measures to protect workers against the hazards of ionising radiation.
+The licensee must also adhere to the provisions of the Public Health Code for the management of the ionising radiation sources in its possession - radioactive sources in particular, and where applicable manage the waste produced and limit discharges of liquid and gaseous effluents.
+In the case of use for medical purposes, patient protection issues are also taken into account (see chapter 3).